 2.5.1.
 At the option of the Contracting Party, as an alternative to paragraph 2.3.1. or 2.3.2., the manufacturer may request to use the mathematical durability procedure laid down in paragraph 2.3.3.
 The multiplicative deterioration factors for the mathematical durability procedure are set out in Table 4.
 [In regards to the principal deterioration factor, the values listed should be considered a minimum as Contracting Parties may require greater values than those defined.]

 The additional recommendations by the US in slide 3 could not be taken over.
-As noted by the Chair, GTR2 Amd5 could not make reference to DUR GTR, since the latter had not yet been finalized and published.
+As noted by the Chair, UN GTR No. 2 Amd5 could not make reference to UN GTR on Durability, since the latter had not yet been finalized and published.